KWR-Water/pipepermcalc/documentation/source/tutorial.rst

 Change the partitioning and diffusion coefficient
 =================================================

-The model contains a chemical databsae from which the partitioning (Kpw) and diffusion (Dp) coefficients for the given plastic pipes are calculated.
+The model contains a chemical database from which the partitioning (Kpw) and diffusion (Dp) coefficients for the given plastic pipes are calculated.
 However, it is also possibe to input a specific a partitioning and diffusion coefficient for a pipe segment.
-The permeation coefficient is also automatically updated when either the partitioning or diffusion coefficient are changed.

 .. ipython:: python